-Cleaning Tip: Never leave any bucket, trash can or such with standing water where little children or pets can get at it or unattended.
+Green Cleaning Tip: Never leave any bucket, trash can or such with standing water where little children or pets can get at it or unattended.
 Children can drown in little as a 1/2 inch of water.
 Pets and children shouldn’t ingest baking soda in its concentrated state especially when cleaning.

 2. White Vinegar

 White Vinegar is perfect for cooking but did you know that it is also exceptional when cleaning.
 You can use it in the laundry, for windows and it is gentle on many surfaces.

 In addition, it is safe to use around pets and children.
 Dilute it with water (50/50) and put it in a sprayer.
 Use it as you would an all-purpose cleaner.
 And, if you doubt its versatility, this site lists over 1001 uses for Vinegar.

 Olive oil is not only great for salads but did you know that it can help your wooden cutting board?
 It can.
 Olive oil is perfect for restoring and managing wooden surfaces as it is gentle and naturally restorative to many other surfaces.

 The trick to using olive oil is to not saturate the surface but to only use enough to coat it lightly and then buff off the rest with either a cotton or microfiber cloth.

 Here are some of the best uses for using olive oil to clean: